 I’ve written about PhD Parenting a couple of times, but I feel a bit like I do parenting-lite when I hear other people’s stories as I have but one child.
 How about doing a PhD with four kids at home?!
 This Post is by Sarah Stanford.
 As a Youth Pastor and Youth Worker, Sarah provided support for many young people who were self-harming.
 Driven by a desire to make a contribution at a wider level, she undertook a PhD researching self-harm.
 Her research focuses on understanding, responding to, and preventing self-harm in schools, churches, and other community settings.
-You can find Sarah on her website or on Twitter as @DocStanford.
+You can find Sarah on Twitter as @DocStanford.

 People tend to look at you weird if you have four kids.
 And people tend to look at you weird when they find out you’re doing a PhD.
 So you can imagine that I have had a generous share of strange looks over the last few years.
 Common reactions would include: